How to Grow Daffodils in Your Garden

 When, Where, and How Details of Daffodils –

-Daffodils like to be planted in a fertile, amended soil in a well-drained bed.
+Daffodils like to be planted in fertile, amended soil in a well-drained bed.
 Plant about 2 weeks before the ground freezes hard, usually after the first frost.
 Mix organic bulb fertilizer in the planting holes, but do not over-fertilize as that can overproduce green stems and lessen flower development.
-Plant bulbs two to five times their own depth, the pointy end facing the sky, preferably in full sun (though part sun will do).
+Plant bulbs two to five times their own depth, the pointy end facing the sky, preferably in full sun (though the part sun will do).

 Growing Tips –

-While most daffodils are drought tolerant, if there is an extreme drought in spring, they will need to be watered on occasion.
+While most daffodils are drought-tolerant, if there is an extreme drought in spring, they will need to be watered on occasion.

 Daffodil Advice and Care –

-You should deadhead the gnarly dried flower heads to prevent seed setting.
+You should deadhead the gnarly dried flower heads to prevent a seed set.
 Leave foliage on the plants until it turns brown and, as a result, the leaves will wither and encourage the energy for future growth to go back to the bulb.
 Arrange cut daffodils alone in a vase or soak for twenty-four hours without cutting the stem again before mixing with other flowers; their stems secrete a fluid that encourages other flowers to wilt.